Getting care and support

 Where can I get more support?

-- Memory cafes offer information and support in an informal setting.
+- Memory cafés offer information and support in an informal setting.
+They allow you to meet up with others with dementia.
 You can attend with your carer and there are sometimes professional carers available to talk to in confidence.

 - Specialist support groups can put you in contact with others so that you can talk about how you're feeling, and give advice on what to expect in the future.

-- Day centres can provide you with company and things to do.
-Some are for older people with or without dementia.
-Others are just for those with more advanced dementia.
+- Day centres can provide company and things to do.
+Some are for older people with or without dementia and others are just for those with more advanced dementia.

-Visit Alzheimer's Society's Find support near you page for more information about what is available locally to you.
+Visit Alzheimer's Society's Find support near you page for more information about what is available locally.

 Could I receive financial support?